 Some of the pain relief medicines after surgery may include:

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Some examples of this type of medicine are aspirin, naproxen, and ibuprofen.
 These are most often used for mild or moderate pain.
 You can't get addicted to NSAIDs.
 Depending on the amount of pain, NSAIDs may be enough to control pain.
 They can interfere with blood clotting and may cause nausea, vomiting, stomach, or kidney problems.

 Opioids.
 Opioids include medicines like morphine, oxycodone, hydrocodone, and codeine.
-They are most often used for acute pain, and may be given right after surgery.
+They are most often used for acute pain and may be given right after surgery.
 These medicines can be safely used for short periods.
-If they are taken for longer periods, there's a greater chance that you may become addicted.
+If they are taken for longer periods or not as prescribed, there's a greater chance that you may become dependent on them.
 Opioids may also cause dizziness, nausea, vomiting, constipation, or itching and other skin rashes.